Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Algorithmic description, numerical comparisons, and rigorous convergence

-For each realization $\widetilde{\tau}_k$ of \eqref{eq:conductive_stationary}, we consider the Euler-Lagrange equations for \eqref{eq:lambda_time} and identify $\lambda(\widetilde{\tau}_k)$ as the solution of a one-dimensional eigenvalue problem which is solved numerically via the Dedalus software package \cite{BuVaOiLeBrQu2017}.
-Starting with the Euler-Lagrange equations for \eqref{eq:lambda_time}, we take the curl of the corresponding momentum equation twice, and apply the horizontal Fourier transform to arrive at the system of equations
+For each realization $\tau^S_k$ of the stationary distribution, we consider the Euler-Lagrange equations for the minimization of $\lambda(\tau)$ and identify $\lambda(\tau^S_k)$ as the solution of a one-dimensional eigenvalue problem which is solved numerically via the Dedalus software package \citep{BuVaOiLeBrQu2017}.
+Starting with the Euler-Lagrange equations \eqref{eq:v-eqn}--\eqref{eq:th-eqn} for $\lambda(\tau)$, we twice take the $\textrm{curl}$ of \eqref{eq:v-eqn} and using the fact that $\textrm{curl}\textrm{curl} = \nabla \textrm{div} - \Delta$ we have

-where the $\hat{\cdot}_m$ denotes the Fourier terms corresponding to the horizontal wavenumber with magnitude $m$.
-The system also satisfies the boundary conditions: